Rammsauer/greenwashing/README.md

 	 Don't deal with this the way those dead people do.
 Deal with it the way a living person does.

+SHOT OF INSIDE THE ICE CAVE - ON MARLA, LYING NAKED UNDER A
 </pre>